aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-wmf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert CGM file to WMF via C#" h2="Export CGM to WMF within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}
-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export CGM to WMF image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to WMF.
+With Aspose.Total for .NET, converting CGM files to WMF (Windows Metafile) images within any .NET application is a breeze.
+This can be accomplished in just two simple steps using Aspose.PDF for .NET and Aspose.Imaging for .NET Image Processing API.

+Firstly, using Aspose.PDF for .NET, you can export CGM files to JPEG format.
+Aspose.PDF for .NET provides a robust API for working with PDF documents, ensuring a seamless CGM to JPEG conversion process.

+Next, by leveraging Aspose.Imaging for .NET's Image Processing API, you can effortlessly convert the JPEG image obtained in the previous step to WMF format.
+Aspose.Imaging for .NET offers a comprehensive set of tools and features for image manipulation, facilitating the conversion of JPEG to WMF.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}